• Home

 Expected to Work Differently for Specific Populations (Program Logic)

-The review did not discuss equity concerning the implementation of this intervention, however, the high costs of social robots pose accessibility barriers for low-resourced areas and low-income individuals.
+The review did not discuss equity in how this intervention was implemented.
+However, the high cost of social robots may limit access in low-resource settings and for low-income individuals.

 Tailoring for Vulnerable Populations (Program Delivery)